e-shh/room-architect/README.md

 yarn build
 ```

-The output will be in the `dist` folder.
+The output will be generated in the `dist` folder.

 ### Preview Production Build